Developer Platform Functional Detail

 - Extending Egeria to run in different environments or to use different infrastructure services.

-There are access services for data catalogs and curation tools; glossary tools; data platforms and engines; data science/AI workbenches, Business Intelligence (BI) and reporting platforms; dev-ops pipelines and tools; digital service management; software development tools, governance, privacy and security tools; design modeling tools, IT infrastructure management, automated metadata discovery tools, stewardship and workflow tools.
+There are access services for data catalogs and curation tools; glossary tools; data managers and engines; data science/AI workbenches, Business Intelligence (BI) and reporting platforms; dev-ops pipelines and tools; digital service management; software development tools, governance, privacy and security tools; design modeling tools, IT infrastructure management, automated metadata discovery tools, stewardship and workflow tools.

 The governance services provide support for automatic exchange of metadata with third party tools as well as supporting metadata management for governance solutions.
 The governance services each form the principle subsystem of a governance server.